dataleonlabs/yap-cli/README.md

 Creates project template for your serverless function, which will use Yap core as method router CLI Receives one argument
 * folder name for your project.
-Default: myYapApp
+Default: my-api

 ### Testing specifications